stefanbund/cis1-a/README.md

-# cis1-a
+# cis1-a, Riverside City College Fall 2015
-CIS 1-A Students,
+##ANNOUNCEMENTS

 ###Mid Term Writing Assignment
 Please view the Mid Term, posted here.
+You may take class time to author your mid term, then post it later to git hub.
+Please have this complete by mid night, the first day of class during the week of November 2nd, 2015.

 ###9/02/2015